La5te2/ChessAI/Gadus.md

 \right).
 $$

 An empty $I_k$, a nonfinite gradient statistic or a squared gradient norm no greater than $10^{-12}$ leaves the preceding coefficient unchanged.
 The controller periodically performs this calculation during optimization.
-An initial coefficient of zero removes the Value term and disables subsequent adaptation.

 To express how the resulting objective updates the complete network, partition the network parameters as $\theta=(\theta_T,\theta_P,\theta_V)$, where $\theta_T$ contains the residual-trunk parameters and $\theta_P$ and $\theta_V$ contain the parameters of the two output heads.
 The gradients of $L_{\mathrm{sup}}^{(\mathcal B_k)}$ with respect to these parameter groups satisfy